seanwhs/Tutorials/Building Reusable Classic Django Components- From CRUD to Snap-in Auth App.md

 python manage.py runserver
 ```

-> All projects are independent; the auth app can be snapped in without touching CRUD logic.
+> All projects are independent; the auth app can be snapped into any project without changing CRUD logic.

 ---